15-472/s72/README.md

 Properties (all objects):
 - `"type":"..."` gives the object type as a string; specific object types are documented below.
 A scene'72 loader that finds an object with an unrecognized `type` should emit a warning and may emit an error.
 - `"name":"..."` gives the object name as a string; object names must be unique within their type.
-However, scene'72 loaders are not required to check for uniqueness (nor does any aspect of the file format require uniqueness).

 **Referencing objects:**
-When objects reference other objects in the array they do so by index in the top-level array.
+When objects reference other objects in the array they do so by name.
-Note that `0` is always an invalid object reference (since the first element of the array is the "magic value" denoting the filetype).

 ### *Scene* Objects
 Every scene'72 file contains exactly one *scene* object, which defines global properties of the scene: